dumlutimuralp/antrea-packet-walks/part_b/README.md

 ## 4.8 IPTables

-At this stage, the Kernel IP stack of Worker 1 node receives the flow from antrea-gw0 interface and the flow will  is processed by iptables NAT rules.
+At this stage, the Kernel IP stack of Worker 1 node receives the flow from antrea-gw0 interface and the flow is processed by kube-proxy managed iptables NAT rules.
 Iptables NAT rules on Worker 1 node are shown below.

 Basically Kube Services chain "KUBE-SVC-EKL7ZEFK3VFJKKGJ" applies destination NAT on flows destined to backendsvc service IP and picks either backend1 or backend2 as the destination.
 This is typical Kube-proxy managed, iptables driven "ClusterIP" type of Kubernetes service functionality which is providing distributed load balancing for flows within a Kubernetes cluster.